herohoro/data-world-blog/README.md

 yarn dev
 ```

+In the development environment, non-published posts are also displayed to check their appearance.
+But posts without valid `Slug` won't be displayed.

-Open [http://localhost:3000](http://localhost:3000) in your browser.
+4. Open [http://localhost:3000](http://localhost:3000) in your browser.

-Entries without `Published` are also displayed for preview in local.
-But no `Slug` entries are not displayed.

-Press `Ctrl+C` to stop local server in the terminal.
+5. Press `Ctrl+C` in the terminal to stop.

 ## How to deploy to Google Cloud Run